AyannaL-W/lucid-live.github.io/README.txt

 Team/Product Name: LucidLive
 Date: 22 September 2020
-Our project aims at creating a VR Headset that can detect brain signals and create a virtual reality experience to the user by putting him within a three dimensional virtual reality world.

--The user can choose between gaming and entertainment functionality.
--Headset does not need any controller or external sensor, includes a USB connector for charging and connecting to devices.
+Company/Product Name:
+-LucidLive

+Team Member Names:
+Thulam Tran 300185320

+VR Headset Description:
-Our project aims at creating a VR Headset that can detect brain signals and create a virtual reality experience to the user by putting him within a three dimensional virtual reality world.
+Our project aims at creating a VR Headset that can detect brain signals, directly translating your thoughts into actions within a virtual reality world.
+Our technology aims to create the most immersive entertainment experience possible, by making your thoughts the controller.